Does auto insurance cover vehicle theft?

 How Insurance Companies Pay for a Stolen Car

-Before you learn how insurance companies pay for a stolen car, you should understand how the different types of coverage work when it comes to theft.
+While that’s how insurance companies pay for a stolen car in most cases, you should understand how the different types of coverage work when it comes to theft.

 See how some of the more popular car insurance options help after your vehicle has been stolen.